Endre Johannes Cleven: Life

 (The following is based on a Norwegian-language article in Decorah Posten, a newspaper for Scandinavian immigrants once published in Decorah, Iowa.
 The paragraph relating to his photography has been added.)

-Cleven was the youngest of seven siblings, was born in Skudenes, Norway to Ingebjorg and Johannes Kleven.
-Johannes Kleven was a music teacher in Skudeneshavn, one of the main towns of the Skudenes parish of the island of Karmøy, Rogaland.
+Cleven was the youngest of seven siblings, was born in Skudenes Municipality, Norway to Ingebjorg and Johannes Kleven.
+Johannes Kleven was a music teacher in Skudeneshavn, one of the main settlements in Skudenes Municipality which was located on the island of Karmøy in Stavanger amt (county).
 Cleven studied music under his father during his childhood, but was not able to pursue a musical education when his father's death, when Cleven was nine, left the family in poverty.
 Cleven attended public school and, at the age of fourteen, began working as a ship hand, where he cooked food for sailors and was frequently beaten for minor misdemeanors.
 To escape the hardships of the fishing life he moved to the United States at the age of seventeen and settled in Inwood, Iowa, where he lived for several years before moving to New York City in 1893 to pursue further opportunities.

 Cleven worked at the Columbia Hospital in New York City between 1893 and 1899; during this time, he studied music with Professor Brunker, who was also a personal friend of Cleven and also noted within the Norwegian community.
 Cleven became a maestro at violin and was active at boxing and wrestling and also became a personal acquaintance of the boxer Bob Fitzsimmons.
 In 1899, Cleven enlisted in the US Army during the Spanish–American War and was stationed in the Philippines as part of the 203rd New York Volunteer Infantry, eventually being promoted to sergeant in the US Army Musical Corps.
 After the war had ended, Cleven returned to Norway to visit his family, travelling via Japan, India, China, the Suez Canal and other countries along the way.

 Cleven returned to Canada and re-settled in Winnipeg, Manitoba in April 1903 and began work as a photographer and musician.
 He married Margit Hoines, daughter of Lars Aadnesen Hoines and Maria Vaula of Skudenes, in a Lutheran ceremony on September 7, 1904.
 The couple had met during Cleven's return to Norway.
 Together they had six children: daughters Judith Camilla (who died in infancy) and Lillian and sons Endre, Harald, Alf and Odvar.